 The second common type is live audio streaming, which is like internet radio.
 Businesses may use live audio streaming for a single event or broadcast, after which they can make the recording available on-demand.

 Alternatively, you might choose to do 24/7 audio broadcasting in the style of linear streaming.
 This is the case for online radio.

 Both approaches are valuable in their own way, and many broadcasters might choose to use both approaches if it is appropriate for the context.

 Where to Upload and Host Your Audio Steam

 With the rising popularity of online broadcasting, countless businesses in diverse sectors are getting involved in audio streaming.
 These include education and entertainment, comedy, sports, music, news, business, religion, and beyond

 Despite their different industries, these businesses all face similar technical challenges when it comes to podcasting.
 Most notably, the question of where to host your audio files for streaming is an important one.
 Most audio streamers choose to use streaming media hosting platforms.

 With the differentiation between live and on-demand streaming in mind, let’s consider the benefits of dedicated streaming solutions.
 Your streaming solution, which is also known as an online video platform, is where you can host your audio content.

 One major advantage of an online video platform like Dacast is native support for live streaming audio.
 Most podcast hosting services center around hosting and delivering pre-recorded content.
 They don’t support live broadcasts at all.

-In contrast, Dacast provides the functionality and power for live streaming.
+In contrast, platforms like Dacast provide functionality and power for live streaming.
 Both scheduled events or 24/7 broadcasting are supported.
 And since the content lives in your video CMS and is distributed via a powerful live-streaming CDN (Content Delivery Network), you can scale to large, globally distributed audiences without buffering or lag problems.